rywndr/js-taskmanager/README.md

 ### 🚀 How It Works:

-- The Task class comes to life when you submit your task creation form.
-It swoops in and creates a task instance filled with the details you provide. 📝
+- It creates a task instance filled with the details you provide. 📝

-- This task superhero is then enlisted into the tasks array, ready to save the day!
+- Then it's enlisted into the tasks array!

 ## 💡 Switch Statements

 ### Task Action Handling

 Switch statements come into play when you decide to take action!
-Whether you want to complete, edit, or delete a task, our switch statements have got you covered! 🛡️
+Whether you want to complete, edit, or delete a task! 🛡️

 ```javascript
 table.addEventListener('click', event => {